tylerd008/slippi-stats/README.md

 - `stage` - Commands for data of a certain stage: `winrate`, `characters`, and `matchups`.
 - `matchup` - Gives data for a given matchup.
 - `last` - Prints the results of the last given number of games.
+- `change cache` - Load data from a different directory.

 ## Future Plans
 - More detailed stats involving moves used, damage dealt, and stocks taken.